abbasdawoodbiz/bulkUpdateCatalogue/README.md

 - Category name has to be from one of the supported categories, and is a mandatory input
 - Output files will be created in the `output` dir
 ### For Consumption based inventory file generation
-- Input the dependent files as `sales-data.csv` and `conversion-map.csv` and store in the root dir, formats for the same are available in `resources` dir[resources/"consumption based AR"]
+- Input the dependent files as `sales-data.csv` and `conversion-map.csv` and store in the root dir, formats for the same are available in `resources` [dir](./resources/consumptionbasedAR)
 - Use the command `node sales-to-inventory.js`
 - Output files will be created in the `output` dir with the filename `packaging-inventory.csv`